Toncoin (TON) in 2025: Can Telegram’s Distribution Machine Turn a Layer-1 Into a Consumer Chain?

 Versus Solana: Solana is the current benchmark for monolithic high-throughput consumer experiences and has built deep liquidity for trading, NFTs, and social-adjacent apps.
 TON’s differentiator isn’t raw TPS; it’s Telegram’s native UX surface area and the mini-app runtime that lives where users already spend attention.

 Versus app-chains: App-chains can optimize economics for a single product but sacrifice the serendipity of shared distribution.
-TON’s bet is that many mid-sized apps with a shared audience and wallet are more valuable than one giant app in a silo.
+TON’s speculative position is that many mid-sized apps with a shared audience and wallet are more valuable than one giant app in a silo.

 9) Risks you should underwrite